joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-01-zoom-america.md

 ### Insights

-Under the surface fact that the zoom start- and end-times are random between 8:00 and 9:00 is the fact that they impose an order.
-The spacing between consecutive points can be scaled however we like — but each ordering of the points has the same set of possible spacings so.
-Finally, if we swapped the labels at random we'd have another valid call, so all orders are equally likely.
-So, spacings don't matter and all possible call schedules are equally probable.
+Under the surface fact that the zoom start and end times are random between 8:00 and 9:00 is the fact that they impose an order.
+The spacing between consecutive points can be scaled however we like — but each ordering of the points has the same set of possible spacings.
+Finally, if we reassigned the labels of the points at random then we'd have another valid call, so all orders are equally likely.

+In sum, the spacings don't affect the problem, and all possible call schedules are equally probable.

 If a Superzoomer exists they have to call in before the first person hangs up and they can't hang up until the last person starts.
 This means that they have one of the following relationships with every other person on the call:
 1. Superzoomer calls in before them and hangs up after them
 2. Superzoomer calls in before them and hangs up before them
 3. Superzoomer calls in after them and hangs up after them

-Some Superzoomers look like this:
+Some possible Superzoomers look like this:

 ![stack of superzoomers](/img/2020-05-29-superzoomers-stack.png){:width="500px"}

 ### Walking through the back door

 Thinking about the forward problem got us very little — we couldn't see a recursion and we couldn't organize the combinatorics.
-This got us thinking, what would it take to dismantle a Superzoomer, e.g., what is the minimal surgery we'd have to do to erase the Superzoomer?
+This got us thinking, what would it take to dismantle a Superzoomer, e.g., what is the minimal surgery we'd have to do to erase a Superzoomer?

 Necessarily, we have to snip the edge of the Superzoomer.
 But if that's all we do, we can only reconnect that edge.
 So we have to cut another edge.
 If you do this enough times you start to see that it's always possible to pick the two edges to cut.
 Moreover, when you reconnect those edges, there are $3$ possible pairings, and $2$ of them make a Superzoomer.